Jorge Soler Player Props: Marlins vs. Mets

 Jorge Soler At The Plate

-- Soler leads Miami in total hits (seven) this season while batting .259 with six extra-base hits.
+- Soler has seven hits, which is tops among Miami hitters this season, while batting .233 with six extra-base hits.

-- Among the qualified hitters in baseball, he ranks 104th in batting average, 137th in on-base percentage, and 20th in slugging.
+- Among qualifying hitters in MLB, his batting average ranks 128th, his on-base percentage ranks 152nd, and he is 26th in the league in slugging.

-- This season, Soler has tallied at least one hit in five of seven games (71.4%), and had multiple hits twice.
+- This year, Soler has recorded at least one hit in five of eight games (62.5%), and had multiple hits twice.

-- He has gone deep in two of seven games played this season, and in 10.7% of his plate appearances.
+- He has hit a long ball in two of eight games played this year, and in 9.4% of his plate appearances.

-- In three games this year, Soler has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.